Skip to main content

 A structured interview is based on:

-- Situational questions: "What would you do if a client reported a critical error 24 hours before delivery?"
+• Situational questions: "What would you do if a customer reported a critical error 24 hours before delivery?"

-Conducting interviews in a panel (2-3 evaluators) reduces individual cognitive biases — confirmation bias, halo effect, affinity bias — which constitute the main causes of recruitment errors.
+Conducting interviews in a panel format (2 to 3 evaluators) reduces individual cognitive biases — confirmation bias, halo effect, affinity bias — which constitute the main causes of recruitment errors.

 For technical positions, practical simulations (code test, business case, presentation) display the best predictive power (r = 0.54).
 They must be:

-- Directly related to the actual tasks of the position
+• Directly related to the actual responsibilities of the position

-- Remunerated when they exceed a significant duration (CNIL recommendation and social case law)
+• Paid when they exceed significant duration (CNIL recommendation and case law)

 Reference verification

-Reference checks are often rushed.
-They must be conducted with the candidate's explicit consent (GDPR art.
-6.1.a) and focus on objectively verifiable facts: deadlines met, team management, measured results.
+Reference checking is an often rushed step.
+It must be carried out with explicit candidate consent (GDPR art.
+6.1.a) and focus on objectively verifiable facts: met deadlines, team management, measured results.

 ---

-Step 4: Employment Offer and Digitalized Administrative Onboarding
+Step 4: Job Offer and Digitalized Administrative Onboarding

-The letter of intent or employment promise constitutes a legally binding commitment as soon as it mentions the job, compensation, and start date (Cass. soc., 21 Sept.
-2017, No. 16-20.103).
+The letter of intent or employment promise constitutes a legally binding commitment as soon as it mentions the job, remuneration and start date (French Supreme Court, 21 Sept.
+2017, n°16-20.103).
 It must therefore be drafted with precision.

-This is where electronic signature radically transforms the candidate experience and HR performance.
-Sending the employment contract electronically, signed via an eIDAS-compliant solution, reduces signing time from 5 to 7 business days (mail) to less than 24 hours.
-To understand the signature levels applicable to HR documents, consult our section on electronic signature standards.
+This is where electronic signature dramatically transforms candidate experience and HR performance.
+Sending the employment contract electronically, signed via an eIDAS-compliant solution, allows reducing the signature delay from 5 to 7 business days (postal) to less than 24 hours.
+To understand the levels of signature applicable to HR documents, consult our comprehensive electronic signature guide.

 Digital onboarding: beyond the contract

-The electronically signed contract is only the first document in a set of documentation that electronic signature can handle seamlessly:
+The electronically signed contract is only the first document in a documentary set that electronic signature can handle seamlessly:

-- DPAE form (prior employment declaration, mandatory before the first day)
+• DPAE form (advance employment declaration, mandatory before the first day)

-According to an analysis by Markess by exaegis (2024), complete digitalization of the entry file reduces HR administrative time per recruitment by 70% and divides documentary errors by 3.
+According to an analysis by Markess by exaegis (2024), complete digitalization of the entry file reduces administrative HR time per recruitment by 70% and divides documentary error rate by 3.

-For HR teams wishing to compare available solutions, our comprehensive solution guide offers detailed analysis of technical and pricing criteria.
+For HR teams wishing to compare available solutions, our comparison of electronic signature solutions offers a detailed analysis of technical and pricing criteria.

 ---